Sunday, July 1, 2018

 His great deeds to the children of Israel.

 slow to anger and rich in faithful love;

-so strong is his faithful love for those who fear him.
+so is His faithful love strong for those who fear Him.

 As the distance of east from west,